-Whether you're looking for a pair of backup earbuds to keep your gym bag or just want something cheap that you don't have to worry about spending a fortune replacing if it breaks, you can still find something alright for less than $20.
-Keep in mind, though, that you won't be getting audiophile-level sound or premium build quality at this price point.
+Whether you're looking for a pair of backup earbuds to keep in your gym bag or want something cheap that you don't have to worry about spending a fortune replacing if it breaks, you can still find something decent for less than $20.
+Keep in mind that you won't be getting audiophile-level sound or premium build quality at this price point.

-We've tested over 450 pairs of headphones so far.
+We've tested over 470 pairs of headphones so far.
 Below, you'll find our recommendations for the best earbuds and headphones under $20 to buy.
-See also our recommendations for the best cheap earbuds, the best budget wireless headphones, and the best wireless earbuds under $50.
+Also, make sure to check out our recommendations for the best cheap earbuds, the best budget wireless headphones, and the best wireless earbuds under $50.

 If you prefer the reliability of a wired connection, then get the KZ ZST.
-They don't provide the same wireless freedom of the Skullcandy Jib Wireless, but there's no battery life to keep an eye on and they feel a lot better-built.
+They don't provide the same wireless freedom of the Skullcandy Jib Wireless, but there's no battery life to keep an eye on, and they feel a lot better-built.
 Thanks to their wired connection, you don't have to worry about your Bluetooth connection dropping out in the middle of your favorite song or about annoying audio lag when watching videos or playing mobile games.
-They have a fairly well-balanced sound profile that's rather excited, so you not only get a boost of bass but also extra clarity and definition.
+They have a rather excited and fairly well-balanced sound profile, so you get a boost of bass and extra clarity and definition.
 However, the extra treble can bring on some listener fatigue after a while, and their bass may sound muddy with some tracks.
 That said, they still provide very good value for the price, especially considering how durable their detachable cable feels.

-Get the Skullcandy if you prefer not having any wires in your way, but if you don't want to worry about battery life or Bluetooth connectivity issues, then go with the KZ.
+Get the Skullcandy if you prefer not having any wires in your way, but if you don't want to worry about battery life or Bluetooth connectivity issues, go with the KZ.